 Intercultural Competencies (MI 403) is designed to help today's Christ follower live as a competent intercultural communicator in an increasingly diverse world.
 The course examines and engages in intercultural interactions, investigates strategies for adjusting to and working with people who are of a different ethnicity and/or culture than one's own.
 The course will also explore and develops new skills for intercultural communication, including managing and resolving conflict cross-culturally.
-Pre-requisite: Cultural Anthropology.
+Pre-requisite: Cultural Anthropology or Introduction to Sociology.
+3 credit hours